subjektify/website/docs/learn/index.md

 ## What is Subjektify?

 Subjektify is a powerful toolkit designed to simplify the development of decentralized applications.
-It utilizes a subject-oriented programming approach, making it easier to define and manage the data structures, states, and behaviors of your dApp.
+It utilizes a subject-oriented programming approach, making it easier to define and manage the data structures, states, and behaviors across your applications.

 ## Fast Track ⏱️ {#fast-track}

 Understand Subjektify in just a few minutes by following our fast track guide:

 1. Install Node.js from [Node.js official website](https://nodejs.org/en/download/).
-2. Create up your first Subjektify project:
+2. Create your first Subjektify project:

    ```bash
    npx subjektify init